ERIE CANALWAY TRAIL:

 Note; Spot the paved trail on your left.
 This leads to Schuyler Flatts Park.
 See; Schuyler Flatts Park Below.

-I haven't checked out this section.
-Here a CYCLE TRACK/Paved path travels north along Broadway from 4th St to 23rd St at 7.2 miles.
+Here a combination of CYCLE TRACK (Separated BIKE LANE), BIKE LANE & Paved path travels north along Broadway from 4th St to 23rd St at 7.2 miles.
 Head right along a paved trail that takes you underneath I-787 to Hudson Shores Park on your right at 7.4 miles in in Green Island.

 Continue straight on-road along Lower Hudson Ave to the intersection of Albany Ave and the Green Island Bridge at 7.7 miles.